Ahmad Jazlan Yaakub: Education

 Ahmad Jazlan holds a Diploma in Entrepreneurship (Level 4) and an Advanced Diploma in Business Management before pursuing Master of Business Administration degree at the University of the West of Scotland with a thesis entitled Strategic Orientation in adopting an open approach to innovation on business performanceː A study on rural development.

-Although in his early years he did not continue his studies to keep his younger siblings in line for education and he become the family heads after the late father passed away, he was very concerned about education and believed that only education could change our future and make a country developed.
+Although in his early years he did not continue his studies to keep his younger siblings in line for education and he become the family heads after the late father died, he was very concerned about education and believed that only education could change our future and make a country developed.
 His philosophy of life is that education will not stop as long as we breathe.